Learn Robotics Programming 2nd Edition - Hardware Shopping List

 - Black Insulation Tape -> This is used for securing a wire in the early stages of the robot, and also for making lines to follow.
 It’s also an item a robot builder should have around.

-- Motor Board Supporting DC motors, Servo Motors and Pass-through GPIO -> The motor board should ideally be i2c, passing through the other GPIO pins, allow for separate motor and logic power, have PWM servo connections, and DC motor drivers.
+- Motor Board Supporting DC motors, Servo Motors and Pass-through GPIO on Amazon Uk (paid link)-> The motor board should ideally be i2c, passing through the other GPIO pins, allow for separate motor and logic power, have PWM servo connections, and DC motor drivers.
 The chosen board also has an I2c breakout on the side.
 It must have a camera cable cut-out too.

 - 2 x 3v3 HC-Sr04 Compatible Distance Sensors -> Make sure these state that they are able to go down to 3.3v power.